International airports in Israel. Israel airports for international flights

 List of airlines

-Airplanes fly to Israeli airports from Moscow, St. Petersburg, Kiev, Minsk and other major cities of the world.
+Airplanes fly to Israeli airports from Moscow, St. Petersburg, Kyiv, Minsk and other major cities of the world.

 Ben-Gurion: